Pro-Trump group targets Doug Jones' impeachment vote with ad buy

 CLICK HERE TO GET THE FOX NEWS APP

-Sadler said the anti-impeachment theme will continue, with each ad targeted to the state it runs in..
+Sadler said the anti-impeachment theme will continue, with each ad targeted to the state it runs in.

 AFP will spend $850,000 on television ads in all three states, while the remaining $150,000 will be funneled into digital ads, according to a press release.